-NOTE: When using the Plug-in-based methods, skip to step 5.
+NOTE: When using the Plug-in-based methods, skip to Step 5 on page 5.

 - 3 (Required only for OAuth-based approach) Select Integrate using OAuth under OAuth Event Configuration. - 4 (Required only for OAuth-based approach) Specify the following details: